Pfizer/BioNTech to supply vaccines for Olympic athletes

 Japan has already decided to ban spectators from abroad and the president of the organising committee, Seiko Hashimoto, told AFP last Friday that the Olympics could be held behind closed doors for the first time in their history.

-In an attempt to appease the scepticism of the Japanese public, organisers last week tightened the anti-virus measures imposed on both Olympic delegations and the media.
+In an attempt to appease the scepticism of the Japanese public, organisers last week tightened the antivirus measures imposed on Olympic delegations and the media.

 Albert Bourla, chairman and CEO of Pfizer and Ugur Sahin or BioNTech said their firms were proud to supply the vaccine — already the mainstay of Europe's inoculation effort — to the Games.